rinnemunch/currency-converter/README.md

-# 💱 PocketRates – v1.2
+# 💱 💱 Currency Converter – PocketRates v1.2

-A clean, modern currency converter built with Python and Tkinter using live rates from ExchangeRate-API.
-Includes country flags, swap functionality, and a polished app-style interface.
+A clean, modern currency converter built in Python with Tkinter and live rates via ExchangeRate-API.
+Now includes country flags, swap functionality, and a polished app-style interface.

 ---